QuratulainS/QuratulainS.github.io/_pages/cv.md

 - *Senior Software Engineer*, Bentley Systems Pvt.
 Ltd., Pakistan: 03/2012 – 05/2014.
     - Openplant Power PID (OPPID): Implemented enhancement to import/ export an OPPID assembly to a Bentley repository file (DGN).
 OPPID is a 2D CAD application for Piping Design.
 The task involved exploring/using Microstation API, Bentley ECFramework to export graphical, relational and business data to a dgn using a workDgn Connection.
     - Implemented ‘Drag’ functionality for a number of 2D components in OPPID.
 The task involved managing relationships between new and existing components and extensive use of Computer Graphics concepts like Rotation, Translation and Vector mathematics.
     - AECOSim Building Designer (ABD), OpenPlant Modeler (OPM): Implemented Insert/ Remove/ Drag/Move/Connect functionality for a number of 3D HVAC/Piping components for ABD and OPM.
 ABD is Bentley CAD software for Building design.
 OPM is Bentley 3D CAD plant modelling software.
-The task involved making the EC based HTML schema component definitions work with the graphical data stored in database files, other HTML based EC schemas and/or taken as input from user.
+The task involved making the EC based HTML schema component definitions work with the graphical data stored in database files, other HTML based EC schemas and/or taken as input from the user.
     - OPM: Implemented enhancement to export OPM components in the standard PXF format.
 This format is used for data exchange between various CAE applications within Bentley as well as with rival applications.

 - *Software Engineer*, Bentley Systems Pvt.
 Ltd., Pakistan: 09/2008 – 07/2011
   - AutoPIPE: Created a Windows Presentation Foundation (WPF) based viewer and editor tool for AutoPIPE model database.
 It was a mixed mode application implemented in FORTRAN, C++, C# and WPF.
-It presented binary AutoPIPE database file in a WPF DataGrid and used an xml schema to define column headers.
+It presented a binary AutoPIPE database file in a WPF DataGrid and used an xml schema to define column headers.
   - Implemented various AutoPIPE enhancements including integration of AutoPIPE with other Bentley products such as using C++ and FORTRAN, hosting a Windows Forms application in a WPF based application.